violapterin/dotfiles/∂_README.md

 ## A Script for update

 The `.bash_profile`, `.bashrc`, `.gitignore`, and `.vimrc` are saved in my home (`~`) as they should be, and I update them when I feel like to.
-I also store the above-mentioned makefiles and shell scripts simply in my home.

-On the contrary, this repo is intended to be a passive backup of them, that is, I update the copies saved in home and copied them to the local repo from time to time, rather than directly update files in this repo.
+This repo is intended to be a passive backup of them, that is, the updated copies saved in my home are copied them to this repo from time to time, and versions in this repo are not modified.
 Furthermore, I shall protect files backed up by setting them to be only readable.
 A short script, , that automates the mentioned action is saved in `update.sh` included in this repo.

+On the contrary, I also store the above-mentioned makefiles and shell scripts simply in this repo.
+Of the second group of files, the versions in this repo is thus always newest.

 Not to confuse the reader with duplicate makefiles, the notes in the `notes` directory will be compiled to PDF by simply listing them.
 This is also done in `update.sh`.